in gated chambers they did meet with cardboard stockings upon their feet

 the pretense of their awful gardens monuments the mess they've made

-The idea graduated with Sarah Lawrence, too: I'd go to the Yonkers Diner and just sit in a booth with a blueberry muffin and tea with a tape recorder, surreptitiously recording the patrons.
+The idea graduated to Sarah Lawrence, too: I'd go to the Yonkers Diner and just sit in a booth with a blueberry muffin and tea with a tape recorder, surreptitiously recording the patrons.
 I'd form a play out of it, responding to regular folk in nothing but cliche and this seemed radical: of course they had stories, I insisted.
 I was in the off right wing of the theater, like Eric taught me, pencil facing the audience, eating my muffin, and they were all my actors living their lives in the play area of the stage.
 Like we left and didn't.

 When someone asked me what my favorite book was on our first day of orientation at Sarah Lawrence, I actually said Discipline & Punish.
 My reasoning was solid: I'd convinced myself the Midwest was a prison, and I was escaping it.
 The knowledge of the hero's journey belongs in any convict's utility belt.
 And if I was escaping prison, I must have been convicted of something (postscript: it was a superiority complex).

-"It takes a certain amount of fearlessness," Eric, my theater roommate said to me.
+"It takes a certain amount of fearlessness," Eric said to me.
 "Being pretentious."
 I had tried to speak in cliches again in response to his quiet day.
 We were watching Tears of the Sun, which we had rented on DVD along with Collateral Damage.
 I had brought back The Wages of Fear from the campus library and he wanted something to balance it out.
 We were trying to decide which to watch first, and I'd snarked we could kill two birds with one stone and watch two at once.
 All for one, and one for all!

 if you could save me from the ranks of the freaks who say they could never love anyone